 Going outside?
 Check the weather forecast first before doing outdoor activities.
-If you want to impress the Cantonese speakers, one of the best ways to do so is by commenting using Cantonese weather vocabulary 天氣 (tin1 hei3).
-Ready to learn more?
-Keep reading below!
+If you want to impress the Cantonese speakers, one of the best ways to do so is by commenting using the Cantonese weather vocabulary 天氣 (tin1 hei3).

 Hong Kong has a subtropical climate, with moderate winters and humid, rainy, and muggy summers.
 The four seasons in Hong Kong include humid spring, rainy summer, energizing autumn, and cold winter.
 The annual temperature averages 23°C (73.4°F).